 There are requirements for filing a claim.
 You only have a limited period of time to seek compensation for a whiplash injury.
 Once you are beyond the statute of limitations for a personal injury claim, you will not be able to pursue compensation.
 In California, the statute of limitations is generally two years from the date of the injury.

 If you suffered your whiplash injury on the job, and a third party caused the injury, then you may be able to recover compensation from a lawsuit and workers’ compensation.
-Our Santa Rosa personal injury attorney can answer any questions you have about recovering compensation for a whiplash injury.
+Our attorney can answer any questions you have about recovering compensation for a whiplash injury.